CESNET/perun-simplesamlphp-module/README.md

 # perun-simplesamlphp-module
-Module which allows simpleSAMLphp to get data from Perun
+Module which allows simpleSAMLphp to get data from Perun.